nikitabarskov/dev/blog/pages/posts/managing-your-private-github-repositories-with-terraform.md

 ## Motivation

-I want to learn and share my vision of working with IaaC tooling like Terraform.
-Having my repositories managed in an IaaC manner is also a good outcome.
+I want to learn and share my vision of working with Infrastructure as Code tooling like Terraform.
+Having my repositories managed in this manner is a good outcome.

 ## Prerequisites

 Before you start, you need

 -   GitHub account,
--   an empty GitHub repository,
+-   a GitHub repository,
 -   Terraform CLI.

 ## Structure of the repository

-To be fair, at the moment of writing, I already had a repository for all my personal development: this blog, previous attempts to configure my personal GitHub with Terraform, and etc.
+At the moment of writing, I already had a repository for all my personal development: this blog, my previous attempts to configure my private GitHub with Terraform, etc.

+I tried to structure and figure out the way
+I should structure my management repository.

-After several iterations I realised, that the most convenient for me layout should look like this:
+After several iterations, I realised that the most convenient for me layout should look like this:

 ```shell
 .